 I stood there, rooted to my spot.
 Students of all ages jostled around me to get to their respective buses.

 She boarded her bus but before getting inside, she looked in my direction one final time.
 Seeing me standing there, she smiled and waved.
-I too waved back, without any emotion.
+I too waved back, robotically.
 My bus was in the opposite direction.
 But I wanted to wait for a bit more.

 Moments after she had gone inside, her bus’s engine whirred to life and it began to move.
-My heartbeat went up a few notches as I quietly watched the bus go away.
+My heart thudded loudly against my ribs as I quietly watched the bus move away from me.
 Slowly, it picked up speed and left a huge cloud of smoke in its wake.

 Within no time, the bus crossed the lane, turned left and disappeared.
-I kept watching until nothing was left there except dust and smoke.
+I kept watching until there was nothing left there except dust and smoke.

 It was way past midnight but I could not sleep.
 I felt restless and miserable.
 I tossed and turned in my bed, trying to get the image of her final goodbye away from my mind.
 But it was no good.
 I did not know what to do.

-Finally, I picked up the book she had given me, from my bedside table.
-It was not a new book.
+Finally, to distract myself, I picked up the book she had gifted me, from my bedside table.
+It was not a new book, I noticed.
 She must have owned it.
-That thought comforted me for some reason.
+That thought comforted me.

 I opened the book.
 There was something scribbled on the first page.

-Even in the dim light, I could make out her handwriting:
+Even in the dim light, I could make out her tidy and flowery handwriting:

 “Thanks for being my friend.